Principles and Guidelines

 • Inform the Board regularly regarding the status of key initiatives and any trends or foreseeable changes that, in the judgment of management, may help the Company avoid surprises.

-• Provide Board materials that contain the right amount of information and are distributed sufficiently in advance of meetings.
+• Provide Board materials that contain an appropriate amount of information and are distributed sufficiently in advance of meetings.

 V. Board Meetings and Materials

 Frequency of Meetings.
-The Board has four regularly scheduled meetings per year.
+The Board will have at least four regularly scheduled meetings per year.
 In addition, special meetings may be called from time to time as permitted by the Bylaws and as determined necessary by the Board in order to address the needs of the Company’s business.

 Information and data that are important to the understanding of the business to be conducted at a meeting should be distributed in writing to the directors before the meeting.
 Directors should review these materials in advance of the meeting.
 The Board recognizes that certain items to be discussed at Board meetings are of an extremely sensitive nature and that advance distribution of materials relating to these matters may not be appropriate.